 Advanced and Master Certification Levels

-Once certified for four or more years CFPs may be eligible for Advanced (4 or more years) or Master (6 or more years) level certification.
-These levels require some leadership experience, letters of recommendation, and a supervisory endorsement form, as described in the CFP Level Applications.
-Via Hope has no authority over the effect of the levels on salary or job requirements; this will be at the discretion of the agencies where CFPs are employed.
+Once certified for four or more years CFPs may be eligible for Advanced (4 or more years) or Master (6 or more years) Level Certification.
+These levels require leadership experience, letters of recommendation, and a supervisory endorsement form, as described in the CFP Advanced Level Application and the CFP Master Level Application.
+Via Hope has no authority over the effect of the levels on salary or job requirements; this is at the discretion of the agencies where CFPs are employed.

 Policy and Procedures Manual: The program is administered according to the policies and procedures in the Certified Family Partner’s Policy and Procedure Manual.

-To learn more about the Certified Family Partner Training and Certification program, contact Family Partner Coordinator, Christianna Hale at Christianna.Hale@viahope.org
+To learn more about the Certified Family Partner Training and Certification program, contact the Family Partner Coordinator or email@example.com

 For a list of upcoming CFP basic and other CFP-related trainings, please visit our events calendar.

 In addition to the basic certification training, Via Hope offers: